bitpay/bitcore-lib/docs/publickey.md

 # Public Key
-Represents a dash public key and is needed to be able to receive dash, as is usually represented as a dash [Address](address.md).
+Represents a Fash public key and is needed to be able to receive funds, as is usually represented as a Dash [Address](address.md).
 See the official [Bitcoin Wiki](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses).

 A PublicKey in Dashcore is an immutable object and can be instantiated from a [Point](crypto.md), string, [PrivateKey](privatekey.md), Buffer or a [BN](crypto.md).